qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. figure:: /static/user_manual/introduction/measure_line.png
    :align: center
-   :width: 15em
+   :width: 30em

    Measure Distance |nix| (Gnome)

-|mActionMeasureArea| Areas can also be measured.
+|mActionMeasureArea| :sup:`Measure Area`: Areas can also be measured.
 In the measure window the
 accumulated area size appears.
 In addition, the measuring tool will snap to the currently selected layer, provided that layer has its snapping tolerance set.
 (See Section :ref:`snapping_tolerance`).
 So if you want to measure exactly along